-The quartet has forged associations with some of America’s leading classical music and educational institutions: Carnegie Hall, through its European Concert Hall Organization (ECHO) Rising Stars program; and The Chamber Music Society of Lincoln Center, which appointed the Daedalus Quartet as the CMS Two quartet for 2005-07.
+To date the quartet has forged associations with some of America’s leading classical music and educational institutions: Carnegie Hall, through its European Concert Hall Organization (ECHO) Rising Stars program; and the Chamber Music Society, which appointed the Daedalus Quartet as The Bowers Program (formerly CMS Two) quartet for 2005-07.
 The Daedalus Quartet has served as quartet-in-residence at the University of Pennsylvania since 2006.
-In 2007, the quartet was awarded Lincoln Center’s Martin E. Segal Award.
-The quartet won Chamber Music America’s Guarneri String Quartet Award, which funded a three-year residency in Suffolk County, Long Island from 2007-2010.
+In 2007 the quartet was awarded Lincoln Center’s Martin E. Segal Award.
+The quartet won Chamber Music America’s Guarneri String Quartet Award, which funded a three-year residency in Suffolk County, Long Island from 2007-10.
 The award-winning members of the Daedalus Quartet hold degrees from The Juilliard School, Curtis Institute, Cleveland Institute, and Harvard University.